 - Does not cover a few commonly used drugs.

 - Too optimized for easy memorization.
-Does do not contain detailed information about drugs.
+Does not contain detailed information about drugs.

-MOA, side-effects, indications, usage, action, vital signs, laboratory assessment data, and such other information.
+MOA, side-effects, indications, usage, action, vital signs, laboratory assessment data, and other information.

 - Nursing school students